 - Scroll down to Hardware > Power > Cycle Count.

 This information is important because the battery cycles will vary with each model of the Macbook.
-As you can see on the screenshot above, the Macbook this was written on has a cycle count of 253, which may seem high, but it’s a Macbook Pro, and Macbook Pros released in 2009 and later have 1,000 cycles on their batteries.
-So, this Macbook is about a third of the way into the full battery life cycle.
+As you can see on the screenshot above, the MacBook this was written on has a cycle count of 253, which may seem high, but it’s a MacBook Pro, and MacBook Pros that were released in 2009 and later have 1,000 cycles on their batteries.
+So, this MacBook is about a third of the way into the full battery life cycle.

 But, if you complete a battery health check and find that your battery is at the end of its life cycle, don’t panic.
 There are plenty of replacement batteries available to keep your laptop up and running, and there are tons of ways to help preserve your overall battery life, which you can learn by tapping or clicking here.